jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 Even though object-bound aspects are primarily access-controlled by the object, a reference can impose additional access control over them.
 So object-bound aspects can be access controlled by a parent to further protect what the object can already protect.
 But that is part of the *Deeper Exclusion* concept, explained elsewhere.

-#### Object has Access to its Privates
+#### Object has Access to its Private Contents

 The parent object automatically has friend access to its own object-bound aspects and to the reference-bound aspects of its sub-objects.
-That is logical: the object automatically has access to its own privates.
+That is logical: the object automatically has access to its own private contents.
 The access connectors express potential connections that can be made by other objects and are displayed on the outside of the object.
-(But compared to the traditional approach: when an object has a command (a method), the command might be made friend in order to access the privates of the object.)
+(But compared to the traditional approach: when an object has a command (a method), the command might be made friend in order to access the private contents of the object.)

 ### Assignment between Friend Members